mikestreety/mikestreety/app/content/blog/2025/2025-09-19-add-space-to-dock.md

 ---
-title: Add a space to your OSX doc for organsiation
+title: Add a space to your OSX doc for organisation
-intro: I like to seperate out my apps in my dock by using spacers
+intro: I like to separate out my apps in my dock by using spacers
 tags:
   - General
   - Apple